Manila: Economy

 Skyline of Binondo, the central business district of the city of Manila.

 Manila is a major center for commerce, banking and finance, retailing, transportation, tourism, real estate, new media, traditional media, advertising, legal services, accounting, insurance, theater, fashion, and the arts.
 Around 60,000 establishments operate in the city.
 In 2024, Manila is the 4th largest economy in the Philippines, with a 4.7% share to the national gross domestic product totaling ₱1.04 trillion.
+Manila has the 7th highest per capita GDP of the country at (US$9,500).

 The National Competitiveness Council of the Philippines, which annually publishes the Cities and Municipalities Competitiveness Index (CMCI), ranks the country's cities, municipalities, and provinces according to their economic dynamism, government efficiency, and infrastructure.
 According to the 2022 CMCI, Manila was the second-most-competitive highly urbanized city in the Philippines.
 Manila held the title of the country's most-competitive city in 2015, and since then has been in the top three, denoting Manila is consistently one of the best place to live in and do business.
 The city has an estimated GDP of ₱987.88 billion and is the 3rd largest economy of the National Capital Region, accounting for 15% of the region's total economy as of 2023.

 Binondo, the oldest and one of the largest Chinatowns in the world, was the center of commerce and business activities in the city.
 Numerous residential and office skyscrapers occupy its medieval streets.
 As of 2013, plans by the city government of Manila to turn the Chinatown area into a business process outsourcing (BPO) hub were in progress; thirty unoccupied buildings had been already identified for conversion into BPO offices.
 Most of these buildings are on Escolta Street, Binondo.